TharunSM/Demo_MicroServV1/src/Properties and Config/ReadMe and URLs.txt

 rating and main table must contain timestamp
 Main Table must contain feedback description and bundle details

+Buy or use a cheap vps to host the application in cloud for domain use netlify

+make some endpoints admin only like update, insert

+we can nginx wo run of http server we can use certbot if we want free ssl if we buy a domain

 add credits to the api